DavidJimenezS/GBF-CD/Python Version/readme.md

 In addition, you can check the [Requirement](https://github.com/DavidJimenezS/GBF-CD/blob/master/Python%20Version/requirements.txt) file to create an enviroment that runs the code as follows:

-"conda create --name <env> --file requirements.txt"
+"conda create --name env_name --file requirements.txt"